s-a-v-a-n-n-a/4th_semester/Move&forwarding/README.md

 **COMMENT**
 -----------

-In reasons of author's education `my_move` removes `std::move` and `my_forward` removes `std::forward`.
-They actually do the same but we need to understand how they work.
+In reasons of author's education `my_move` will be removed by `std::move` and `my_forward` removed by `std::forward`.
+They actually do the same but I needed to understand how they work because I am a student.

 **MOTIVATION**
 --------------